edchengg/PTB-LSTM-LanguageModelling/README.md

 Note: Your training time must be calculated from a single CPU.

 ## Model
 I implemented Sampled Softmax method to the originial RNNS model.
 In addition, an implementation of using pre-trained word embedding with size of 200 and 300 from GloVe can be found in the main.py.
-The model is also trained with Adagrad optimizer.
+The model is also trained with Adagrad optimizer + L2 weight decay.

 ## Software Requirements